 28. Don’t fall prey to “grammarphobia;” instead, learn the basics of great grammar and dive in to writing with renewed confidence.

 27. Regain your passion for writing by reviewing what some of the best authors of all time have to say on the matter.
+Even your favorite blog writing company needs to look to the heavy hitters once in a while.

 26. Read something you love, whether it is a magazine, a favorite novel, or even a cookbook.
 You never know when inspiration might hit!